EsmailELBoBDev2/my-school-project/README.md

-I re-building the project in case you said "*WTF, What Happened To The Old Files ?*"
+I re-building the project in case you are saying "*WTF, What Happened To The Old Files ?*"